 Snoring may disrupt your sleep or that of your partner.
 Even if it’s not bothering you too much, snoring is not a symptom to ignore.
 In fact, snoring may indicate a serious health condition, such as:

-- obstructive sleep apnea (blocked airways)
+- obstructive sleep apnea (OSA), or blocked airways

 - an issue with the structure of your mouth, nose, or throat

-- sleep deprivation.
+- sleep deprivation

 In other cases, snoring may be caused simply by sleeping on your back or drinking alcohol too close to bedtime.

 Cases of snoring caused by benign factors, such as sleep position, can often be treated with simple home remedies.
 Certain lifestyle changes can also help treat snoring.